saurabh7521/FPGA-Blinky-with-PWM/README.md

 # Acknowledgements

-- Thanks to the open-source community for various resources and tutorials.
+- Thanks to the Trinity College Summer Research Program, under which I have been working on FPGA projects under Dr. Davind Branning, PhD.
 - Special mention to SparkFun for PWM wave pattern inspiration.

 # Contact